pendulum-project/nts-pool-draft/draft-nts-pool.md

 # Conventions and Definitions

 Throughout the text, the terms client and server will refer to those roles in an NTS Key Exchange session as specified in {{RFC8915}}.
+Please note that this means that the pool itself operates in both roles: As a server towards users of the pool, and as a client towards the downstream time sources.

 {::boilerplate bcp14-tagged}